LeivoSepp/HelloButton/README.md

-# Lesson3-HelloButton
+# Lesson #3 Hello Button
 This project is using Raspberry PI, Windows 10 IoT Core and two buttons to toggle onboard leds.

-#1 Lesson in this series are:https://github.com/LeivoSepp/Lesson1-HelloBlinky
+Lesson #1 in this series are:https://github.com/LeivoSepp/Lesson1-HelloBlinky

-#2 Lesson in this series are: https://github.com/LeivoSepp/Lesson2-HelloBlinkyRedGreen
+Lesson #2 in this series are: https://github.com/LeivoSepp/Lesson2-HelloBlinkyRedGreen

 Please check by blog here: http://internetofthing.io/: